HEEM86/FIT-TRACKER/README.md

 ## Description :bulb:

-The FIT-Tracker app allows the user to create customize workout system to achieve optimal results
+The FIT-Tracker app allows the user to create customized workout system to achieve optimal results

 **The user can add the following information to create their workout and track their progress**